Long Island Divorce Attorney Answers Questions about Divorce Litigation

 What to Expect in Long Island Divorce Litigation

-Divorce litigation has a reputation of being time consuming, stressful and expensive; however, these negative qualities can often be managed with strategic planning and strong negotiations ahead of time.
-If you are truly unable to come to an agreement with your spouse, our Long Island divorce attorneys will assist you in settling as many issues as possible, leaving all but the most contested issues in your divorce in order to minimize the impact of litigation.
+Divorce litigation has a reputation of being time consuming, stressful and expensive; however, these can often be managed with strategic planning and strong negotiations ahead of time.
+If you are truly unable to come to an agreement with your spouse, our experienced Long Island divorce attorneys will assist you in settling as many issues as possible, leaving all but the most contested issues in your divorce in order to minimize the impact of litigation.
 You should expect that, throughout the process, settlement will periodically be encouraged.
 Because divorce litigation can be lengthy and expensive on Long Island, it is best to seriously consider settlement opportunities.
 Understandably, especially with issues surrounding child custody, many feel that compromise or settlement is not an option.

 Divorce Litigation on Long Island Can Be an Exercise in Patience & Endurance

 Divorce litigation on Long Island is sometimes an exercise is patience and endurance.
 Our Family Law office will fully prepare you for the process so that you can feel informed and confident throughout the proceeding.
 We will also work closely with your witnesses so that everyone is prepared for the courtroom environment and process.

 Many clients want to know how much it will cost and how long it will take.
 Unfortunately, the answer to this question can vary greatly from client to client depending upon the issues, complexity and other attorneys involved.
 Our office provides free consultations, and will gladly discuss the likely costs based upon a review of your unique circumstances so that you can make an informed financial decision about whether to proceed to court.